TiyaZhan/cse15l-lab-reports/lab-report-4-week-5.md

 (base) Tinas-MacBook-Pro:15l-docsearch tinazhan$
 ```
+- Comment: This command displays the content of file `technical/government/Alcohol_Problems/Session4-PDF.txt` and with the `-X` option, begnining part of the text remains on the terminal after we exit from `less`.
+Only a portion of the file remains instead of the entire file.

 The `-X` command allow the text or contents displayed to remain on the screen after `less` exits.
 For the output of the example, I included the command line before and after the text displayed to show that the text remains on the screen after exits.
 If we need to refer to the contents of the file for the next command, it is useful to have the contents on the screen, so that we can direcly read the content while typing the next command.